mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Editor/index.md

 *  **Tab Width**

-      Number of spaces to tab with
+      Number of spaces to tab with.

 *  **Indent Width**

-      Number of spaces to indent with
+      Number of spaces to indent with.

 *  **Indenting**
     *  **Indent with spaces, not tabs**